 against which it is twice as active.
 The parent compound and the 14-OH metabolite exert either an additive or synergistic effect on H. influenzae in vitro

 Clarithromycin was found to be 2-10 times more active than erythromycin in several experimental animal infection models.
 It was shown, for example, to be more effective than erythromycin in mouse systemic infection, mouse SC abscess and mouse respiratory tract infections caused by S. pneumoniae

 and H. influenzae

 .
 In guinea pigs with Legionella infection this effect was more pronounced; an intraperitoneal dose of 1.6 mg/kg/day of clarithromycin was more effective than 50 mg/kg/day of erythromycin.

 Quantitative methods that require measurement of zone diameters give the most precise estimates of susceptibility of bacteria to antimicrobial agents.
 One recommended procedure uses discs impregnated with 15 mcg of clarithromycin for testing susceptibility (Kirby-Bauer diffusion test); interpretations correlate inhibition zone diameters of this disc test with MIC values for clarithromycin.
 The MIC's are determined by the broth or agar dilution method.

-With this procedure, a report from the laboratory of "susceptible" indicates the infecting organism is likely to respond to therapy.
+With these procedures, a report from the laboratory of "susceptible" indicates the infecting organism is likely to respond to therapy.
 A report of "resistant" indicates the infective organism is not likely to respond to therapy.
-A report of "intermediate susceptibility" suggests the therapeutic effect of the drug may be equivocal or the organism would be susceptible if higher doses were used.
+A report of "Intermediate Susceptibility" suggests the therapeutic effect of the drug may be equivocal or the organism would be susceptible if higher doses were used.
 (Intermediate susceptibility is also referred to as moderately susceptible.)